Infineon/pkcs11-optiga-trust-m/README.md

 # Preparing the Environment

 This repository tests runs on a Raspberry PI.
-The rapsberry PI used is running on Raspbian OS.
+The Raspberry PI used is running on Raspbian OS.

-To prepare and install Raspbian OS in a raspberry PI, please refer to the official doumentation [here](https://www.raspberrypi.com/documentation/computers/getting-started.html).
+To prepare and install Raspbian OS in a raspberry PI, please refer to the official documentation [here](https://www.raspberrypi.com/documentation/computers/getting-started.html).

+This tool was tested on a Raspberry Pi 4 Model B with with Raspberry Pi OS Debian Bookworm release [2024-03-15](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2024-03-15/).

 ## Setting up the Linux environment on Raspberry Pi